gampleman/elm-visualization/docs/INTRO.md

 Given these properties, you should consider whether elm-visualization is the right tool for the job.
 I think it excels at building novel charts, at building charts for "production" where you understand the data being visualized and for data journalism/storytelling.
 In other words:

-- If you are trying to do **expoloratory** visualization (i.e. you don't know much about the data), I would recommend either using a tool (like Excel or Tablaux) or using a Grammar of Graphics style library like [gicentre/elm-vegalite](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/).
+- If you are trying to do **exploratory** visualization (i.e. you don't know much about the data), I would recommend either using a tool (like Excel or Tablaux) or using a Grammar of Graphics style library like [gicentre/elm-vegalite](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/).
 - If you need some specific **well known chart type**, you might have an easier time just using a pre-made package.
 See the [Elm Package Catalog Visualization Page](https://korban.net/elm/catalog/packages/data/visualisation) to see what's available.

-## Prerequsites
+## Prerequisites

 Elm-visualization uses a low-level approach.
 Unfortunately, that means there is quite a lot to learn.